 Other copies — my notes for these copies often read “BIG and BOLD” — create a huge soundfield, with the music positively jumping out of the speakers.
 They’re not brighter, they’re not more aggressive, they’re not hyped-up in any way, they’re just bigger and clearer.

 And most of the time those very special pressings just plain rock harder.
-When you hear a copy that does all that, it’s an entirely different listening experience.
+When you hear a copy do what this copy can, it’s an entirely different — and dare I say unforgettable — listening experience.

 Carry On Wayward Son